 What are the six sections in the data collection and handling (and I don’t want 4a, 4b, 4c and 4d!
 BTW it isn’t even section 4)

 Section 3e and 3f refer to literature and sources.
-How do you achieve these marks?
+State how you achieve these marks.

 What are the marks awarded for when plotting your graph?